 David L. Eng is Richard L. Fisher Professor of English.
 He is also Professor in the Program in Comparative Literature & Literary Theory and the Program in Asian American Studies.
 After receiving his B.A. in English from Columbia University and his Ph.D. in comparative literature from the University of California at Berkeley, he taught at Columbia and Rutgers before joining Penn in 2007.
-Eng holds a part-time appointment as a Visiting Distinguished Professor II at the University of Bergen (Norway) and has also held visiting professorships at King's College London, Harvard University, and the University of Hong Kong.
+Eng has held visiting professorships at the University of Bergen (Norway), King's College London, Harvard University, and the University of Hong Kong.
 He is the recipient of research fellowships from the Institute for Advanced Study in Princeton and the Mellon Foundation, among others.
+For 2015-16, he will be a Research Director at the Helsinki Collegium for Advanced Studies.
 His areas of specialization include American literature, Asian American studies, Asian diaspora, psychoanalysis, critical race theory, queer studies, gender studies, and visual culture.

 At Penn, Eng is a founding convenor of the Faculty Working Group on Race and Empire Studies as well as a member of the Faculty Advisory Board of Gender, Sexuality, and Women's Studies.
 In 2013-14, he helped to organize a Mellon Sawyer Seminar on "Race, Across Time and Space" sponsored by the Mellon Foundation.
-Eng is the American Studies Association Delegate to the American Council of Learned Societies and a member of the editorial boards of Criticism: A Quarterly for Literature and the Arts, GLQ: A Journal of Lesbian and Gay Studies, Queeries: A Journal of Queer Studies, Social Text, and Studies in Gender and Sexuality: Psychoanalysis, Cultural Studies, Treatment, Research.
+Eng is on the Board of Trustees of the Development Fund for the American Studies Association as well as a member of the editorial boards of Criticism: A Quarterly for Literature and the Arts, GLQ: A Journal of Lesbian and Gay Studies, Queeries: A Journal of Queer Studies, Social Text, and Studies in Gender and Sexuality: Psychoanalysis, Cultural Studies, Treatment, Research.
 He is a former member of the Board of Directors of the Asian American Writers' Workshop and a former Chair of the Board of the Center for Lesbian and Gay Studies in New York City.